 Traditional ads cost more than SEO, and they don’t generate lasting results.
 SEO isn’t free, but it’s a better long-term investment.
 Consider what happens when you purchase an ad on TV or your local paper.
 You pay, the ad runs, a few people see it, and then it’s over—unless you pay for it to run again.

 With SEO, the changes put into your site will continue to help its rankings long after you make them.
-Plus, because more people will click on an organic search result than will contact a company because of an ad on TV, you’ll get a higher return on investment.
+Plus, because more people will click on an organic search result that will contact a company because of an ad on TV, you’ll get a higher return on investment.

 Any business can pay to place an ad, but an organic listing is always earned.
 Your ranking is based on content, links, and user behavior, so if you rank well in search engine results, searchers take that as a sign that your business is reputable.
 This will give them more confidence in your ability to manage their payroll needs.